 Cash back is a great way to be rewarded for everyday purchases.
 However, most cash back programs are tied to credit cards, leaving many people left out.
 Fortunately, many banks and fintech companies have introduced cash back debit cards to ensure everyone enjoys the rewards.

-Whether you’re avoiding credit cards because you’ve had credit issues in the past or want to control your budget, cash back debit cards lets you earn rewards on eligible purchases, much like cashback credit cards.
+Whether you’re avoiding credit cards because you’ve had credit issues in the past or want to control your budget, cash back debit cards let you earn rewards on eligible purchases, much like cashback credit cards.

 Read on to learn more about cash back debit cards, how they work, the pros and cons, and where to get one.